Scrut1ny/Pyro-Madness/README.md

 ## Powerful Flash Powder (KCLO4/AL)

 - ****Potassium persulfate with magnesium is an extremely powerful flash powder, even more so than permanganate mixtures.
 Amounts below one gram will explode violently unconfined as long as the magnesium can be called "powder".
 With very fine magnesium, as little as 5 mg is enough.
 Despite this, K2S2O8/Mg is not particularly brisant and does not give too sharp reports.
 It is also surprisingly insensitive.
-It's stability is unknown, so mixtures should not be stored.
-Sulfur can be added for increased potential as report composition.****
+It's stability is unknown, so mixtures should not be stored.****

 | `Chemicals` | `Purchase Links` |
 |-|-|